-This FS test method safely identifies small in the headspace area and large leakages in the liquid filled area.
+This FS test method safely identifies small leaks in the headspace area and large leaks in the liquid filled area.

 During a risk analysis, the port area of the IV bag was found to be the most risky area to identify a leak, while the bag body with a pinhole in the foil was the least risky.

 - Force Squeezing technology measures the loss of resistant force on a flexible container when mechanically squeezed.
 The force on the load cell is monitored within a certain testing time.
 The compression cycle commences with the initial sensing of the load and terminates with last sensing of the load.
 Large leaks as well as small leaks are detected accurately.

 - The engineering and method development studies resulted in an automated inspection machine that holds the IV bag in a vertical orientation with the port to the top.
 This allows a high sensitive FS measurement in the headspace.

 - A robot material handling solution was chosen for the fully automated loading of the vertical FS test stations.